wp-plugins/easyling-for-wp/readme.txt

 We would like to think so, however there could be certain edge cases when the working of the plugin is not 100%!
 Whenever we hear about such a case, we jump on it and give a fix.

+== Screenshots ==

+1. This screenshot displayes the configuration settings of Easyling for WP.
+Simple and straightforward.
+2. Demonstrates how to "link" the WP Installation with Easyling Services

 == Changelog ==

+= 0.9.2 =
+* Multiple improvements to the admin UI
+* Included 5 step tutorial on how to "link"
+* Some improvements to better the stability

 = 0.9.1 =
 * Easyling Plugin commited to the Wordpress Repo